adcar/canban-docs/contents/docs/canban/low-level.md

 ### Introduction

-Canban uses React.
+Canban uses React and TypeScript.
 With React, Elements are broken up in to components to allow for re-use and provide an easy-to-follow composition model.
-Other than React components, Canban also contains utility functions written in TypeScript.
-Everything written in the TypeScript is transpiled to JavaScript before being shipped to the browser.
+Other than React components, Canban also contains various utility functions.
+Because Canban is written in TypeScript, we have the advantage of defining parameter types that utility functions accept and the data types that components accept in their props.
+These props may use interfaces which are defined in the [Interfaces](#interfaces) section.

+The TypeScript is transpiled to JavaScript before being shipped to the browser.

 ### React Components